Mayyil

 Mayyil is a Census Town and Grama Panchayat in Kannur District of Kerala State.
 Mayyil Panchayat established in 1962 by merging the villages of Kayaralam, Mayyil and Kandakkai.

 Location

-Mayyil is situated 20 km North East of District HQ Kannur, 13 km South East of Taliparamba, 20 km North West of Mattannur, 13 km South West of Sreekandapuram and 16 km West of Irikkur.
+Mayyil is situated 21 km North East of District HQ Kannur, 13 km South East of Taliparamba, 21 km North West of Mattanur, 13 km South West of Sreekandapuram and 15 km West of Irikkur.